Please select a partnership to see additional information:

 The Designated Officer (LADO) should monitor and record the progress of each case, either fortnightly or monthly depending on its complexity.
 This could be through additional evaluation or strategy meetings/discussions or direct liaison with the police, local authority children’s social care, or the employer, as appropriate.
 Where the target timescales cannot be met, the Designated Officer (LADO) should record the reasons.

 The Designated Officer (LADO) should keep comprehensive records in order to ensure that each case is being dealt with efficiently and that there are no undue delays.
-The records will also assist the LSCBs to monitor and evaluate the effectiveness of the procedures for managing allegations and provide statistical information to central government as required.
+The records will also assist the safeguarding organisations in monitoring and evaluating the effectiveness of the procedures for managing allegations and provide statistical information to central government as required.

 If a police investigation is to be conducted, the police should set a date for reviewing its progress and consulting the Crown Prosecution Service about continuing or closing the investigation or charging the individual.
 Wherever possible, this should be no later than four weeks after the evaluation or strategy meetings/discussions.
 Dates for further reviews should also be agreed, either fortnightly or monthly depending on the complexity of the investigation.